 We’ve made some great gringo and Cuencano friends, and many are vegan.
 We’ve even been participating in the local Anonymous for the Voiceless Cubes of Truth street activism.
 Yet another thing Amelia and I never thought we would be doing.

 Cuenca has several vegan and vegan-friendly restaurants.
 We share lots of photos of our cooking and dining experiences on our LottaVeg Instagram profile if you’d like to follow our daily lives to learn more about Cuenca and other parts of Ecuador.
+We also post videos every week on our Vegans Abroad YouTube so please subscribe there if you’re a YouTube aficionado.

 If you’re thinking about an exodus from the crazy, expensive, thankless, high-stress, superficial life that’s not normal and downright unhealthy, Ecuador might be a good alternative for you.
 If you have any questions about moving here or life here, please let us know.
 We’ll be happy to help answer your questions.